Changes in working hours & duties

 Reducing an employee's hours of work

-Reducing a full-time or part-time employee’s ordinary hours usually needs the employee’s agreement.
+Reducing a full-time or part-time employee’s ordinary hours usually needs an employee’s agreement.

 Employers should review relevant awards and enterprise agreements which may include rules about reducing hours of work, particularly for part-time or casual employees.